CiscoSecurity/tr-05-serverless-urlscanio/README.md

 - `POST /respond/observables`
   - Accepts a list of observables and filters out unsupported ones.
+  - Makes action objects for each observable.
+  - Returns a list of those actions.

+- `POST /respond/trigger`
+  - Accepts an observable and filters if it's unsupported.
-  - Builds a scan link per each supported observable to make scan action with this observables on urlscan.io.
+  - Builds a scan link to make scan action with this observable on urlscan.io.
-  - Returns a list of those links.
+  - Make scan request to urlscan.io using the link.
+  - Returns a message `status: ok` if the scan was success or error message if not.

 ### Supported Types of Observables